rlipsc/polymorph/README.md

 ## Entity-component-systems

-This pattern, often abbreviated as ECS, lets you create sets of data types at run time and dispatch code over type combinations.
+This pattern, often abbreviated as ECS, lets you create sets of data at run time, and dispatch code for sets with particular combinations.

 - A set of types is an **entity**.
 - A data type is a **component**.